 Using a resource management platform like Float, you can calculate your team’s capacity based on their available work hours, and monitor utilization rates in real time.
 Reports in Float give you a single view of your team’s available hours (their capacity), compared to their hours scheduled (assigned tasks), to make data-driven resource decisions.Try for Free

-Finally, match takes into account your agency's current capabilities while keeping one eye on the future.

-This strategy tracks your capacity and utilization rates, and gives you the option to increase your capacity when you hit a resource ceiling.
+The match strategy takes into account your agency's current capabilities while keeping one eye on the future.
+It tracks your capacity and resource utilization, and gives the option to increase your capacity when you hit a resource ceiling.

-For example, if your team is working at a utilization rate of 80%, it's a sign that they're handling their tasks without being overworked.
-If that utilization rate creeps up to 90%, however, your agency can build a plan to make sure the workload doesn't impact your team or your clients.
+For example, if your team is working at a utilization rate of 80%, it's a sign they're handling their tasks without being overworked.
+However, if that utilization rate creeps up to 90%, your agency can build a plan to ensure the workload doesn't impact your team or clients.

-✅ It also gives your agency room to grow—if the work is there, you can comfortably accept it and be confident that your agency can get it done.
+✅ It also gives your agency room to grow.
+If the work is there, you can comfortably accept it and be confident that your agency can get it done.